-In "Ab Aeterno," when Richard says aloud he's "changed his mind," meaning he wants to side with the smoke monster/Locke monster, Hurley arrives and relays the words of Richard's deceased wife Isabella to Richard.
-While the scene is slow and more of a Crowning Moment Of Heart Warming, the real kicker comes at the end of Hurley and Richard's conversation.
+In "Ab Aeterno," when Richard says aloud he's "changed his mind," meaning he wants to side with the Man in Black, Hurley arrives and relays the words of Richard's deceased wife Isabella to Richard.
+While the scene is slow and more of a Heartwarming Moment, the real kicker comes at the end of Hurley and Richard's conversation.
 Hurley has a concerned look on his face and Richard asks if something's wrong.
 Hurley says Isabella has one more message.
-Richard has to stop the "man in black," AKA the smoke monster/Locke monster from leaving the island, because if he doesn't, "...todos nos vamos al infierno."
+Richard has to stop the Man in Black, from leaving the island, because if he doesn't, "...todos nos vamos al infierno."
 Which, for non-spanish speakers, means "We all go to hell."

-Before that, the scene where Jacob kicks Richard's ass was pure win.
+Jacob kicks Richard's ass in "Ab Aeterno".
 For a guy who had, thus far, basically sat around doing nothing, that was pretty hardcore.

 Richard: I'm already dead.

 Jacob: What's that?